-During a meltdown, the child is unlikely responsive to any request or command, and punishing won’t help.
-But, don’t panic.
+During a meltdown, the child is unlikely to be responsive to any request or command, and punishing won’t help.
+But don’t panic.
 Ignore bystanders who might utter negative statements.
 Instead, focus on your child.
 If your child is having tantrums or melting down, stay close to comfort and calm him down.
 Make your child feel loved and safe.

 Teach Your Child Coping Strategies

 During tantrums, your child may cry, scream, stiffen up, run away, kick things around, or fall.
 Some break things and could get very aggressive.
 Some triggering factors include hunger, thirst, and tiredness.
-That’s why it’s crucial to assess your child’s need to avoid tantrums.
+That’s why assessing your child’s need to avoid tantrums is crucial.

 You can work on your child’s emotional regulation by teaching him good coping strategies.
 Introduce these coping strategies when your child is well-rested.
 Think of and try activities that make your child relaxed, such as the following: